 1. Open to everyone, or limited to a particular block or group of residents

-2. Items and services are provided free of charge or at cost
+2. Items and services are provided free of charge (or at the same cost as of it self)

 4. Facilitates urban commons and access rather than ownership

-5. Promotes hiring, sharing, exchanging, borrowing and giving, rather than buying and selling
+5. Promotes renting, sharing, exchanging, borrowing and giving, rather than buying and selling

 6. Promotes exchange between private individuals